-In her opening remarks at the workshop, Director of the Gauteng Department of Education's Tshwane District South reported that her district, which includes the schools in Mamelodi and surrounding areas, was the best performing district in the entire Gauteng Province, based on the matric pass rate for 2018.
-It also performed second best nationally.
+In her opening remarks at the workshop, the Director of the Gauteng Department of Education's Tshwane District South reported that her district, which includes the schools in Mamelodi and surrounding areas, was the best performing district in the entire Gauteng Province, based on the matric pass rate for 2019.
+It also performed second-best nationally.
 These achievements are, in part, the result of the partnership between the department and the Mamelodi Campus in its pre-university interventions.
-This observation underscored the significant success of the efforts the campus and its community partners in assisting the local school system improve access and success in the Mamelodi schools.
+This observation underscored the significant success of the efforts of the campus and its community partners in assisting the local school system to improve access and success in the Mamelodi schools.

 As part of enhancing the post-secondary school-going culture, the campus, together with its partners, plan to focus on awareness and readiness.
 Initiatives to promote awareness include career interest tests, a career fair, career advising, parental education, placement and a credit transfer system through the formulation of articulation agreements and a credit transfer system with TVET colleges and universities of technology.

-A career hub that will serve as an information centre for residents and learners will be launched in 2019, while a post-secondary readiness programme consisting of academic curricular support and soft skills will be available.
+A career hub that will serve as an information centre for residents and learners will be launched in 2020, while a post-secondary readiness programme consisting of academic curricular support and soft skills will be available.
 Please contact Ms Ida Meyer ([email protected]) in this regard.